 The Rogue River flows 215 miles westward spawning from Crater Lake in the Cascade Range all the way to the Pacific Ocean at Gold Beach, Oregon.
 It flows through the Kalmiopsis Wilderness, where there are rock formations uplifted from the Earth’s mantle, rich history from Indian tribes that lived there, and early miners and fur trappers that settled there.

 The Rogue River though famous for its whitewater, also offers a natural history, biology, geology, and ecology lesson.
-Our guides are knowledgeable, and are educators of the river.
+Our guides are knowledgeable and are educators of the river.

 There is an abundance of birds such as Osprey, Herons, King Fishers, Eagles, and so many more who inhabit the Rogue River.
 You might even see salmon and steelhead swimming, jumping, and struggling to make it up and over Nugget and Powerhouse Falls.
-There are otters, black bears, beavers, and deer all along the river corridor, that if you are quite enough you might be able to sneak up on.
+There are otters, black bears, beavers, and deer all along the river corridor, that if you are quiet enough you might be able to sneak up on.

 The “Nugget” trip on the Rogue is a great way to spend a hot day on the river with a mix of relaxing floating and some added whitewater excitement.